Thank you for stopping by!

 I’ve spent my life working with words: reading, writing, telling stories, singing, composing songs, learning languages, speaking, teaching, developing curricula and doing translation.

-Now in my mid-50s, after blogging for a while (random thoughts, journal-type entries and humor), I’m more serious about writing and have been writing stories, producing poetry and I have started a novel.
+Now in my late-50s, after blogging for a while (random thoughts, journal-type entries and humor), I’m more serious about writing and have been writing stories, producing poetry and I have started a novel.
 I will post some of my writing–and my thoughts about the craft of writing–here in my blog.

 Check out my Most Popular posts on the right, and see what people enjoy reading on BillDavisWords.
 Consistent favorites are An Old Man’s iPod (Freshly-Pressed in March 2011), Smiles On A Jeepney, and my Wednesday Words series about language differences.